 “We wanted everyone to hear the same things from us, personally,” explains Patterson.
 “We made sure we were on the ground with staff—morning and night, even on weekends—not just behind literal and figurative curtains.”

-Julie King (right), MSN ‘88, CNM, is also part of University of Utah Health’s provider network through Birthcare Healthcare at the University Hospital and affiliated clinics.
+Julie King (above), MSN ‘88, CNM, is also part of University of Utah Health’s provider network through Birthcare Healthcare at the University Hospital and affiliated clinics.
 As the pandemic ramped up in early March, King and her team of certified nurse-midwives and Nurse Practitioners took immediate action to protect themselves and their vulnerable patients.
 Providers and staff implemented face masks, wore scrubs instead of office apparel, and made necessary distancing accommodations in clinic and waiting areas.

 Each midwife and nurse practitioner’s schedule was evaluated to determine which of their patients needed to be seen in person, through virtual visits with telehealth, or if their appointment could be postponed.
 Providers began two week rotations of in-clinic practice before rotating to virtual visits, charting, and other work from home.
 This solution allowed each “pod” to maximize personal health and participate in precautionary self-quarantine during their two weeks away from the hospital.
 It also allowed extra room for coverage in case a provider was exposed, or otherwise felt unwell.